What is in your bucket list? Mine is to have breakfast, lunch and dinner in 3 countries.

 We went bar hopping for beers and drinks, checking out the limited bars that were open.
 And suddenly, we realized that their university booked a club for the students to party in.

 Oh, that changed things.

 We entered the club, bought a few Bombay Sapphires and started partying away!
 We even had sparkles to play with in the club.
-Soon, it was jam-packed with students and other professors (talk about education).
+Soon, it was jam-packed with students and other professors.
 We danced till the club closed and had to return.
 It was also then, where I saw people peeing on the streets because they were too drunk to find a toilet.